 “Yes,” she said.

 “Okay, take this receipt to register number four.
-Oh wait, do you want paper or plastic?”
+Oh wait, they'll ask you paper or plastic.
+Say paper.”

 Finally confident that two pounds on passion at the sale price of $ 4.99 pound was now hers, she spread her arms and grinned wider than she had since Brady went to grad school.